JamalTheGitHub/PythonBasic1-Variables/README.md

     print(c)
     print(d)

 Now what happens when We run the code?
 Well, notice previously that We found out that the same value can be assigned to more than 1 variable.
 However the same cannot be said to a <strong>variable</strong>.
 A <strong>variable</strong> can only be assigned to <strong>one thing</strong>.
-Therefore, if the same <strong>variable</strong> is to be assigned to something new, it will remove it's attachment to whatever that it was assigned to previously and attached itself to a new one just like the case of the above example, we can see that <strong>b</strong> is equals to 2 and then <strong>b</strong> is equals to 1.
+Therefore, if the same <strong>variable</strong> is to be assigned to something new, it will remove it's attachment from whatever that it was assigned to previously and attached itself to a new one just like the case of the above example, we can see that <strong>b</strong> is equals to 2 and then <strong>b</strong> is equals to 1.
 The same can be said to the <strong>variable c</strong>.

 Well that was pretty interesting and all but the question is, what happens if you try to print a <strong>variable</strong> that does not exist?
 Let's try it out!